Welcome to Southeastern Technical Institute. See our virtual tour.

 #1DAT08 | 30 hours

-Infection Control I is a comprehensive study of disease prevention methods.
-All aspects of infection control needed by dental healthcare workers to conduct themselves efficiently and safety in the workplace are taught at an in-depth level.
-Education in the areas of; management and selection of personal protective equipment (PPE), strategies to prevent disease transmission, instrument processing and sterilization, disinfection, aseptic techniques, occupational exposure, selection of safety devices, and immunization of healthcare worker are covered.
-The guidelines and recommendations set forth by the CDC, OSHA, OSAP, and the ADA Infection Control Protocol are core components of this course.
+Infection Control I is designed to provide students with comprehensive knowledge and practical skills in infection control procedures within a dental setting.
+This course is taught at an in-depth level and emphasizes the importance of preventing the transmission of infectious diseases.
+Education in the areas of; management and selection of personal protective equipment (PPE), strategies to prevent disease transmission, instrument processing and sterilization, disinfection, aseptic techniques, occupational exposure, selection of safety devices, and immunization of healthcare workers are covered.
+The latest infection control guidelines, protocols, and best practices established by the CDC, OSHA, ADA, and OSAP are core components of this course.

 DENTAL PRACTICE MANAGEMENT I